 Here’s where cheap standing desks fail: wobble.
 You extend the legs to 44 inches and suddenly you’re typing on a trampoline.

 The E7 Pro?
 Minimal wobble.
-I measured about 1/4” of lateral movement at standing height when pushing on the desk edge.
+Lateral movement at standing height measures around 1/4” when pushing on the desk edge — standard for this class.
 During normal typing, you can’t feel it.
-During aggressive typing, there’s a slight shimmy, but nothing that affects work.
+During aggressive typing, there’s a slight shimmy, but nothing that affects work or makes your monitor shake.

 For reference, the IKEA BEKANT wobbles nearly an inch at standing height.
 The difference is night and day.